P-Z

 For more information

 The National Care Records Service (NCRS) is being introduced as a new interface available from within the Spine portal link directory to provide national patient information for health and care staff with NHS Smartcards or equivalent.
-NCRS will be a successor to the Summary Care Record application (SCRa) portal.
+Access the NCRS here.

 NCRS enables view of SCR information but additionally view of: